|

 Robert D. Wilson, An Interview with Gail Sher, Simply Haiku, Autumn, 2010

+One Continuous Mistake.
 Writing saved Sher's life, and in the unraveling and winding back up, she reinvented writing for herself as an entirely new way of being in the world.
 This wonderful little book surprises, fascinates, and counsels wisely on every page as it introduces writing as spiritual practice -- in chapters including "Five Pillars of Writing", "Bleached-Bone Simplicity", and "The Rubbery Time of Revision."
 A Zen delight.

 (NAPRA Review).